JTAytch/Food-sales-Predictions-and-EDA-Revisted/README.md

-# Food sales and MRP
+# Food sales Predictions and EDA-Revisted.
-## Discovering the relationship between the MRP of a food and how well it sells.
+## Discovering the relationship between various properties of a grocery store item and how well it sells.

 **Author**: J. Tulani Aytch